Accessible Bars Near Christmas at Battersea Power Station

 1. Do I need a RADAR key for the bathrooms?

 Most of the public accessible bathrooms within the Power Station building itself require a RADAR key.
 If you do not have one, the Guest Services desks located at the North and South entrances can provide access.
-However, many individual accessible bars like No. 29 manage their own facilities and do not require a key.
+However, many individual accessible bars and restaurants manage their own facilities and may not require a key.

 2. Can I visit the ice rink ("Glide") as a wheelchair user?